-- Check that the engine stops when the main switch is turned to the "OFF" (off) position. - Check that the engine stops when the clip is pulled from the engine shut-off switch. - Check that the engine cannot be started with the clip removed from the engine shutoff switch.
+- Check that the engine stops when the main switch is turned to the "OFF" (off) position, or press the Start/Stop button. - Check that the engine stops when the clip is pulled from the engine shut-off switch. - Check that the engine cannot be started with the clip removed from the engine shutoff switch.